ernstoarllano/starter/README.md

 6. Access the WP admin at `http://example.com/wp/wp-admin` and configure your site.
 Be sure to remove the `/wp` portion from the Site Address (URL) in the Settings->General options.

-7. Before activating the Sage theme you need to install it's Composer packages so switch into the theme `cd app/themes/sage/` and install the packages `composer install`, this may take a minute or two.

-8. Now you need to install the necessary Sage node packages with `npm install`, this may take a minute or two.
+7. Now you need to install the necessary Sage node packages with `npm install`, this may take a minute or two.

-9. If you have [WP-CLI](http://wp-cli.org) activate the theme with `wp theme activate sage` otherwise activate the theme in the WP backend.
+8. If you have [WP-CLI](http://wp-cli.org) activate the theme with `wp theme activate sage` otherwise activate the theme in the WP backend.

 ## Documentation